k8sstormcenter/honeycluster/README.md

 > The focus of the rewrite is to give it an achievable UX and a lightweight footprint
 > Update Jan 25: the architecture is now stable, however there will still be breaking changes in individual features.
 (Mongo is not used yet)

 Welcome to the K8sStormCenter HoneyCluster repository.
-Here you will find everything you need to set up your own HoneyCluster, a Kubernetes cluster that is instrumented with bait and tripwires to collect data on the attacks carried out against it and the ways in which it is targeted.
-With our complimentary [lightening-rod](https://github.com/k8sstormcenter/cti-stix-visualization) , you can then use this data to visualize, understand and detect these attacks.
+Here you will find everything you need to set up your own HoneyCluster: a Kubernetes cluster that is instrumented with bait and tripwires to collect data on the attacks carried out against it.
+With our complimentary [lightening-rod](https://github.com/k8sstormcenter/cti-stix-visualization) , the `attack paths` can be visualized and are made `shareable` using STIX.
 You can also use the `lightening`-feature to attack yourself to create a threat-model-starting point or to generally scan your setup.
-The `storm` feature is the collection of CTI from many `honeyclusters` into a open shared threat-intel collection (using STIX 2.1), this is currently waiting for the other 3 features to become stable.
+The `storm` feature is the collection of CTI from many `HoneyClusters` into a open shared threat-intel collection, this is currently waiting for the other 3 features to become stable.

 If you are interested in the `storm` 🌩️ research, please let me know.